agentmodels/agentmodels.org/chapters/3c-pomdp.md

 Bandits can be modeled as Reinforcement Learning problems, where the agent learns a good policy for an initially unknown MDP.
 This is the practical way to solve Bandits and the next [chapter](/chapters/3d-reinforcement-learning.html) illustrates this approach.
 Here we model Bandits as POMDPs and use the code above to find the optimal policy for some toy Bandit problems[^optimal].
 (We choose a Bandit example to demonstrate the difficulty of exactly solving even the simplest POMDPs.)

 [^optimal]: In the standard Bandit problem, there is a single unknown MDP characterized by the reward distribution of each arm.
 In a more challenging generalization, the agent faces a sequence of random Bandit problems that are drawn from some prior.
-If we treat a standard Bandit problem as a POMDP, we compute the Bayesian optimal policy for the single problem --- but we also compute the optimal policy for a sequence of Bandit problems drawn from the same prior.
-(This analogous to finding the optimal policy for an MDP.
-The optimal policy includes the optimal action in every possible state, including states that the agent is very unlikely to ever encounter.
-Model-free RL approaches will focus on the states that are actually encountered in practice.)
+If we treat a standard Bandit as a POMDP, we compute the Bayes optimal policy for the single Bandit and by doing so, we implicitly compute the optimal policy for a sequence of Bandits drawn from the same prior.
+This is analogous to finding the optimal policy for an MDP: the optimal policy covers every possible state, including those occurring with tiny probability.
+Model-free RL, by contrast, will focus on the states that are actually encountered in practice.

 In our examples, the arms are labeled with integers and arm $$i$$ has Bernoulli distributed rewards with parameter $$\theta_i$$.
-In the first codebox (below), the true reward distribution,  $$(\theta_0,\theta_1)$$, is $$(0.7,0.8)$$ but the agent's prior is that it's either $$(0.7,0.8)$$ or $$(0.7,0.2)$$.
-So the only uncertainty is over $$\theta_1$$.
+In the first codebox (below), the true reward distribution,  $$(\theta_0,\theta_1)$$, is $$(0.7,0.8)$$ but the agent's prior is uniform over $$(0.7,0.8)$$ and $$(0.7,0.2)$$.
+So the agent's only uncertainty is over $$\theta_1$$.

-Rather than implement everything in the codebox, we use the library [webppl-agent](https://github.com/agentmodels/webppl-agents).
+Rather than implement everything in the codebox, we use the library [webppl-agents](https://github.com/agentmodels/webppl-agents).
 This includes functions for constructing a Bandit environment (`makeBanditPOMDP`), for constructing a POMDP agent (`makePOMDPAgent`) and for running the agent on the environment (`simulatePOMDP`).
 The <a href="#appendix">Appendix</a> includes a codebox with a full implementation of a POMDP agent on a Bandit problem.

 ~~~~